ncounter/laminate/loggerhead-module/README.md

 # Loggerhead-module
-A simple plain Javascript plugin to log frontend messages to a server.
+A simple npm module to send frontend log messages to a server.

 ## How it works
 `Loggerhead-module.js` sends a log message to a configurable endpoint URL by a POST request each time one of the `log level` function is called.